mmdclx/dirs-to-txt-file/README.md

 cli node app that takes in a root directory and will write out all subdirectories to a text file, formatting each directory on a new line.

+Please note this app will override the file specified at --writeto.

 ```
 Usage: ./index.js --rootdir path --writeto path/file.txt